natm/cctv-gif-buffer/README.md

 # CCTV GIF Buffer

-Poll IP CCTV cameras every a second, store the last 30 frames in memory per camera.

-HTTP endpoint to retrieve a GIF of the past X seconds, plus future Y seconds.
+Polls IP CCTV cameras every couple of seconds (configurables), stores the last 30 frames in memory per camera.
+Provides a simple HTTP endpoint to retrieve a GIF.
 This service is designed to be easily integrated with home automation systems.

 Example uses:

 * Send you a private message containing the last 20 seconds of motion when the door opens
 * Post a GIF to a private slack channel when the door bell is rang